January 29th, 2020

 Wishing you all a belated Happy New Year and a safe and prosperous 2020 season forthcoming.

 As the 2019 drilling season comes to an end, I trust we all have had a safe and productive year so far.
 We can now look forward to exciting new opportunities and overcoming obstacles that may come our way in 2020.

 Our association is very fortunate to have a broad spectrum of participating members that bring different perspectives to the table.
 These different perspectives and experiences allow us to best understand the needs of our industry.
-This will not only prepare us for the issues that arise but also for our future endeavours.
+This will not only prepare us for the issues that arise but also for our future endeavors.

-One of our industry’s current challenges is bringing in new leadership to succeed alongside our knowledgeable management teams, who are now closer to the end of their careers.
+One of our industries current challenges is bringing in new leadership to succeed alongside our knowledgeable management teams, who are now closer to the end of their careers.
 This is not a new issue though, as we are faced with questions that need some consideration.
 Who is coming into our industry and who is leaving?
 What new fresh ideas will be coming in?
 How do we preserve and pass on all that important information from those heavily experienced individuals?
 This will be a challenge for some but also a great opportunity for others.

 As we move forward, I’m excited that the CDDA will continue to take on any new challenges and prepare for any opportunities by sharing our resources, experience and knowledge.
 This coupled with the relationship building that has been fostered over the past years will hopefully produce many meaningful initiatives that will support the mining industry that provides so much for our families, communities and our economy.